 Working to reduce air pollution with low-pollution vehicles

-Osaka Gas established its “Green Distribution Policy” in 2001 and began implementing green distribution activities in January 2002.
-Through the use of natural gas vehicles, hybrid cars, and other low-pollution vehicles in distribution, servicing, and sales activities, we are reducing the amount of air pollutants we emit.
-The introduction rate at the end of FY2017 was up by 2 percentage points year-on-year to 95%.
-We are also asking our suppliers and affiliates in logistics, services and sales to use low-pollution vehicles when delivering or making sales calls to Osaka Gas bases, to the extent that this is possible.
+Osaka Gas established its “Green Distribution Policy” in 2001 and soon began implementing green distribution activities.
+Through the use of natural gas vehicles, bi-fuel cars (capable of running on either natural gas or gasoline), and other low-pollution vehicles, we are reducing the amount of air pollutants emitted in our business activities.
+We are also asking our suppliers and affiliates in logistics, services, and sales to use low-polluting vehicles when delivering or making sales calls to Osaka Gas business sites, to the extent that this is possible.

 Policy on Green Distribution